 An important thing when using Home Assistant is to select what hardware it should run on.
 A lot of people is running it on a Raspberry Pi, while others had chosen other alternative as a laptop, a mini computer, like an Intel NUC, or on their own server as a virtual machine.

 I used some time on reading about the pros and cons on the different hardware platforms, and I chose to use my Intel NUC that I didn’t use for anything.
 I installed VMware ESXi on it and installed Home Assistant as a virtual machine.
-It had a way better CPU than a Raspberry Pi, and it was with 16GB of RAM and a fast M2 SSD, so disk space wouldn’t be a problem.
-This choice is also based on the amount of units I want to integrate with Home Assistant, for example I read that if you have more than 100 units integrated to Home Assistant, no one would recommend the Raspberry Pi based on performance.
+It have a way better CPU than a Raspberry Pi, and it was with 16GB of RAM and a fast M2 SSD, so disk space wouldn’t be a problem.
+This choice is also based on the amount of units, that I want to integrate with Home Assistant, for example I read that if you have more than 100 units integrated to Home Assistant, no one would recommend the Raspberry Pi based on performance.

 I also quite quickly chose that I wanted to have Hass.io in the installation too, because it adds an add-on store from where you can install different plugins to the system.